01 of 07

-Solenoid voltage testers, frequently called wiggies, are multi-function testers.
+Solenoid voltage testers, also known by their nickname "Wiggies," are multi-function testers.
 They are capable of testing both voltage and polarity.
-Electricians use them frequently because they can test bot AC voltage and Dc voltage in a range from 100 to 600 volts.
+Electricians use them frequently because they can test both AC voltage and DC voltage in a range from 100 to 600 volts.

 06 of 07

 A continuity tester is a device that is powered by batteries and has a probe at one end and a cord with either an alligator clip or another probe at the other end.
 If you touch the two together, you complete a circuit and a light is illuminated on the body of the tester, indicating a complete circuit.
 These testers are great for checking to see if something like a single-pole switch is working properly.

 Tests with a continuity tester must be done with the circuit power off (no voltage).
 For the... same reason, you can test switches and other devices when they aren't even connected to the circuit wiring.
 Always turn off the power to the circuit or device that you'll be testing!

 Continuity testers are also great for checking wire runs for a complete circuit.
 You can also use them to find short circuits in wiring.
 For example, if two wires have melted together inside the outer jacket of nonmetallic (NM) cable.
 If you touch one tester probe or clip to the white wire and touch the other probe or clip to the black wire, if the tester lights up the wires are identified as being shorted together.Continue to 7 of 7 below.